-The sulfides are predominantly CrTi-bearing troilite (7 vol%), and occur throughout the various phases.
+The sulfides occur throughout the various phases and are predominantly CrTi-bearing troilite (7 vol%).
 The low Ti content in troilite indicates that NWA 1235 experienced more oxidizing conditions than all other enstatite meteorites.
 Oldhamite and sphalerite are also minor components, as well as sulfides of the FeSMgSMnS solid solution series.
 This sulfide solid solution normally serves as a reliable type indicator in E chondrites: alabandite (MnS) occurs only in EL chondrites, while niningerite (MgS) is present only in EH chondrites.
-The sulfides from this solid solution series identified in NWA 1235 fall within a range intermediate between alabandite and niningerite, a range that was previously observed only in some EH melt rocks and in the EH7-anomalous meteorite Itqiy.
+The sulfides from this solid solution series identified in NWA 1235 fall within a range intermediate between alabandite and niningerite, a range that was previously observed only in some EH melt rocks and in the ungrouped E-achondrite (or partial melt residue) Itqiy.

 The micro-inclusions (up to 20µm in size) of silica- and alkali-rich glass are ubiquitous in enstatite, with their shapes being controlled by the host enstatite crystal structure.
-These glass inclusions have also been discovered within enstatites in the Aubres and Norton County aubrites and the E-chondrite (EL6/7; IMR) Happy Canyon, as well as in other meteorite and terrestrial sources by Varela et al. (1998), and have undergone extensive study.
+These glass inclusions have also been observed and extensively studied by Varela et al. (1998) in enstatites present in the Aubres and Norton County aubrites and the in the E-chondrite (EL6/7; IMR) Happy Canyon, as well as in other meteorite and terrestrial sources.
 The existence of these glass inclusions in NWA 1235 is consistent with their hypothesis supporting an initial origin in the solar nebula as a multi-phase precipitant from a fluid and/or vapor.
-Sometime thereafter, this pseudo-crystalline arrangement was affected by dehydration processes causing these ions to be exsolved and form glass inclusions within crystallized enstatites, exhibiting variable glass/bubble ratios.
+Sometime thereafter, this pseudo-crystalline arrangement was affected by dehydration processes causing these ions to be exsolved and to form glass inclusions within crystallized enstatites, exhibiting variable glass/bubble ratios.